 I especially like the fact that the Ecoegg produces some suds (which Ecoballs did not).
 Maybe I’m being a bit naive, but seeing suds in the wash makes me think it is actually working.

 I will report back with my Ecoegg laundry egg review when I can get my hands on one.
-I am also very interested in another eco-friendly laundry product called Soap Nuts.
+I am also very interested in another eco-friendly laundry product called soap nuts.
 See the pros and cons of soap nuts here.
+I have also compared the two here: Soap Nuts VS Ecoegg.